What We Do?

 - Carrying out research on the socio-economic contribution of care charities.

-FINCCH has partnered with Tower Gate Capital Limited to form a fully regulated and AIFM compliant fund management team to manage CCIF.
+FINCCH has partnered with MJ Hudson to form a fully regulated and AIFM compliant fund management team to manage CCIF.
 FINCCH will also help Care Charities in other countries, such as Ireland, to secure long term funding from local and international sources.

 Although CCIF exists to support charities, it is not itself a charity.

-Loans are available for up to 80% of the available security.
+Loans can be arranged for up to 80% of the available security.
 They can be used for all aspects of the project – extensions, site purchase, and construction – as well as for refinancing existing loans.

 The loans from CCIF: